trophia/sna1/README.md

 #### Shyness

-The `fishes_shyness` parameter controls the degree of shyness of a fish to the last fishing method that it was caught by (assuming it was subsequently released because it was undersized or tagged).
-This is used to mediate it vulnerability to that fishing method in subsequent time steps:
+The file [`input/fishes_shyness.tsv`](input/fishes_shyness.tsv) controls the degree of shyness of a fish to the last fishing method that it was caught by (assuming it was subsequently released because it was undersized or tagged).
+This is used to mediate it vulnerability to that fishing method in subsequent time steps.
+Shyness to a method should be a value between 0 and 1:

-- 1 = complete shyness, will never get by the method again
+- 1 = complete shyness, will never get caught by the method again
 - 0 = no shyness, normal vulnerability/selectivity applies

-Note that, although syness is of most interest for it's implications for tagging estimates, it also applies to undersized fish that have been returned to the sea.
+Note that although shyness is of most interest for it's implications for tagging estimates, it also applies to undersized fish that have been returned to the sea.

 ## Structure